-If you follow my tweets/posts/blog you know I have been writing my latest book these past 12 months.
-Happily that process is complete and the new book is launched – Successful Analytics: Gain Business Insights by Managing Google Analytics (both print and ebook versions).
-Note, if you have read my previous book series, this is […]
+If you follow me you know I have been writing my latest book these past 12 months.
+Happily that process is complete and the new book is launched – Successful Analytics: Gain Business Insights by Managing Google Analytics – Feb 2015 (both print and ebook versions).
+Note, if you have read my previous book series, this […]

 I have tracked this issue since the beginning – plotting the percentage of organic traffic impacted by not provided.
 First, only visitors logged into their Google account were effected and hence tech related websites (attracting a more tech savvy audience) were disproportionately impacted.
 However, Google has since applied this to pretty much all visitors using Google organic search.